OllySwan/Calorie-Tracker/README.md

 * MVC
 * Visual Studio 2019

-There is a lot I would like to imporove on in the project like making the front end **much more appealing** to the eye but there was time constraints I had to adhere to.
+There is a lot I would like to imporove on in the project such as making the front end **much more appealing** to the eye but there was time constraints I had to adhere to.